octet-stream/use-suspender/readme.md

 ### `interface SuspenderHook<TResult, TArgs extends unknown[]>`

-This interface implements `useSuspender` hook, returned by `createSuspender` function.
+Implements `useSuspender` hook, returned by `createSuspender` function.
 This function should be called inside of your React component.

 #### `useSuspender(...args: TArgs): TResult`